Jabari Brisport: Early life and education

-Brisport was raised in Prospect Heights, Brooklyn, by a Caribbean immigrant father and a second-generation Brooklynite mother.
-During Brisport's childhood, his father worked at a sheet metal factory, and his mother was an office manager.
+Brisport was raised in Prospect Heights, Brooklyn, by a Guyanese immigrant father and a second-generation Guyanese mother who was born in Brooklyn.
+During Brisport's childhood, his father worked at a sheet metal factory and his mother was an office manager.

 Brisport graduated from Poly Prep, a private high school in Dyker Heights, Brooklyn.
 He also earned degrees from New York University and Yale University.

 Career

 Education

-Brisport taught sixth and seventh graders at a public school in Crown Heights, Brooklyn.
+Brisport taught primarily math to sixth- and seventh-graders at a public school in Crown Heights, Brooklyn.
 He is a member of the United Federation of Teachers (UFT).

 Activism

 At age 22, Brisport began organizing efforts in support of a bill to legalize same-sex marriage in New York.

-A few years after that, Brisport got involved in the burgeoning Black Lives Matter movement and began organizing rallies and protests, as well as training protesters on what to do if stopped or harassed by the police.
+A few years later, he got involved in the burgeoning Black Lives Matter movement and began organizing rallies and protests, as well as training protesters on what to do if stopped or harassed by the police.
 In 2017, he traveled to Charlottesville, Virginia, to march in the counter-protest of a Unite the Right rally.

-Brisport joined the New York City chapter of Democratic Socialists of America (DSA) shortly after Donald Trump's election as president, and got involved in their work on access to affordable housing.
+Brisport joined the New York City chapter of Democratic Socialists of America (DSA) shortly after Donald Trump was elected president, and got involved in its work on access to affordable housing.
 He quickly became a leader in the fight against the private development of the Bedford Union Armory in Crown Heights.

 2017 City Council race

 In 2017, Brisport ran against incumbent Laurie Cumbo in the 35th New York City Council District.
 In a rare Green Party primary, he defeated Scott Hutchinson, 32 votes to 4.
-Brisport was partially inspired to run for office by Bernie Sanders and Alexandria Ocasio-Cortez.
-He was endorsed by Our Revolution, New York Communities for Change, and the New York Chapter of Democratic Socialists of America.
+Brisport was partially inspired to run for office by Senator Bernie Sanders and Congresswoman Alexandria Ocasio-Cortez.
+He was endorsed by Our Revolution, New York Communities for Change, and the New York Chapter of Democratic Socialists of America (DSA).
 He lost the election, receiving 29% of the vote.
 Brisport earned more independent votes than any council candidate since 2003.